Pima Air and Space Museum recently added a Cessna 172 to its collection. It brings back a flood of memories.

 You see, it’s the first airplane I learned to fly.
 Not this exact Cessna 172, of course, but a similar one owned by the U.S. Air Force, a stripped-down version with a bare aluminum finish.
 The Air Force called it a T-41 Mescalero, and it looked like this:

 I joined the Air Force in the spring of 1973, hoping for a pilot training slot.
-I’d already taken the pilot aptitude ground tests and passed a flight physical, and although the air war in Vietnam was ending, the USAF pilot training pipeline was still operating at full throttle.
+I’d already taken the pilot aptitude ground test and passed a flight physical, and although the air war in Vietnam was ending, the USAF pilot training pipeline was still operating at full throttle.
 Lo and behold, I got in.
 I reported to Officer Training School at Lackland AFB in June.
 I didn’t know until I got there that pilot training candidates would be put through a separate flight screening program as part of OTS.

-After a few weeks of ground training with our OTS classmates, my fellow pilot candidates and I were pulled out of the program, sent to a separate barracks, issued flight suits, and bused daily to Hondo Airfield outside San Antonio.
+After a few weeks of training with our OTS classmates, my fellow pilot candidates and I were pulled out of the program, sent to a separate barracks, issued flight suits, and bused daily to Hondo Airfield outside San Antonio.
 The flight screening program, as I recall, lasted a month.
-When it was over we returned to OTS, now assigned to the class that followed our original one, and picked up where we had left off.
+When it was over we returned to OTS, now assigned to the class that followed our original one, and picked up where we had left.

 The commander of the flight screening program at Hondo, and the flight commanders below him who supervised IPs and students, were Air Force pilots, freshly returned from combat tours in Vietnam.
 We all took at least one training flight with one of these Air Force pilots.
 I remember mine telling me about no-flap approaches in the F-105 Thunderchief, and trying to show me an approximation of what they looked like by demonstrating one in the T-41.
 I’m sure there’s a huge difference between full-flap and no-flap approaches in the Thud, but in a small Cessna, at least to the totally inexperienced 24-year-old me, the difference was difficult to discern.